VR-25/acc/README.md

 Notes

-- The output file is acc/_builds/acc-$versionCode.zip.
+- The output file is _builds/acc-$versionCode.zip.

 - By default, `build.sh` auto-updates the [update-binary](https://raw.githubusercontent.com/topjohnwu/Magisk/master/scripts/module_installer.sh).
-To skip this, run it as `sh build.sh f`.
+To skip this, run `sh build.sh f` (or `buildf.bat` on Windows).

 - To update the local repo, run `git pull -f <repo>`.